The History of O.W. Dillon Memorial Elementary School

 Mr. Dillon was able to get thirty boys from the National Youth Organization in New Orleans to come to Kentwood and enroll in school.
 During their stay enough blocks were made to build a teacher's home for faculty members.

 The school plan in 1945 consisted of five buildings with fifteen classrooms and an auditorium.
 The school was located on a ten-acre campus.
-In 1946, several elementary schools for blacks in surrounding areas were closed.
+In 1946, several elementary schools for African-Americans in surrounding areas were closed.
 These students were then transferred to the Parish Training School.

 Mr. Dillon retired on May 17, 1952 at the age of sixty-nine.
 Mr. Collis B. Temple Sr. became principal after Mr. Dillon's retirement.
 In 1952 the name of the school was changed to O.W.
 Dillon High School for Negroes to honor the school's retired principal.